jiyi27/file-server/README.md

 ## Examples

-Start server on port 8080, root directory is `root/` under the project directory:
+Start server on port 8080, root directory is `root/` under the project:

 ```shell
 ./server -p 8080
 ```

+> Note: the html and css asset is under `template/` by default, which means it resides in a same parent folder with executable file `server`.

 Start server on port 8080, root directory is /usr/share/doc: